Dipturus trachyderma: Life cycle

 The roughskin skate has a slow growth rate and long lifespan.
 Usually females become sexually mature at 17.5 years with an average length of 215 cm.
 Males usually become sexually mature at 15.3 old with an average length of 195 cm.
 The oldest male was found to be around 25 years old and the oldest female was determined to be 26.
 The females are oviparous with an ovarian fecundity ranging from 28-68 follicles per female.
 The females have a continuous reproductive cycle with multiple breeding peaks annually.
 Due to the slow growth rate, roughskin skates are vulnerable to population decline when faced with overfishing.

 Fishery and exploitation

 Since 1970s the roughskin skate has been commercially fished in Chile and Argentina.
-They are one of the two species of elasmobranch that are have been targeted by commercial fishing operation in Chile, the other being yellownose skate.
+They are one of the two species of elasmobranch that have been targeted by commercial fishing operation in Chile, the other being yellownose skate.
 They are usually caught by longline angling and trawl nets.
 They are also captured as bycatch in commercial fisheries that target Merluccius australis and Genypterus blacodes.
 In 1993, they became highly targeted due to Korean demand for fermented skate dish hongeo-hoe.
 By 2016, the Chilean government closed the skate fishery due to overexploitation.
 Despite this, the species is still captured by bycatch and illegal fishing.
 In the last three generation (64.5 years), the population has declined by 50-79%.